This page shows you how to manage an existing incident using Stackdriver Incident Response and Management (IRM).

 Click Save.
 Your link is displayed in the Links pane.

-To delete a link, expand the overflow menu more_vert to the far right of any row in the Links pane and select Delete.
+To delete a link, expand the More more_vert menu any row in the Links pane and select Delete.

 Escalate an incident